 If you have been wondering which Outer Banks town is the nicest, you aren’t alone.
 Listen, this chain of barrier islands is stunning and each town has its own charm and advantages.

 It depends on if you are looking for the best beaches, best kite surfing conditions, or maybe the best restaurants in the Outer Banks.
-Keep reading to see which of these Outer Banks towns is best for you!
+Keep reading to see which of these family friendly Outer Banks towns is best for you!

 You can find Hatteras Village on Hatteras Island in the southern part of the Outer Banks.
 You will hear the town simply called “Hatteras” most of the time.
 Be sure not to get confused between Hatteras Island and the town of Hatteras.
 Hatteras Island is home to the towns of Hatteras Village, Waves, Rodanthe, Salvo, Buxton, and Avon.